 Each major must have two semesters of experience in performance in some capacity and may choose from any organized performance group at Boston College (such as Boston College Symphony Orchestra, Chamber Music Ensemble, Popular Styles Ensemble, Irish Traditional Music classes, University Chorale, Voices of Imani, Liturgy Arts Group, student a cappella group, BC bOp, Marching Band, Wind Ensemble, etc.), through more informal student groups (by consultation with the Director of the Undergraduate Program in Music), or through private lessons.

 Majors will be asked to identify important works from the Western tradition in a series of Listening Competency exams.
 Each year of the music major (normally three), a list of works will be given to students that they must be able to identify by the end of the year.
 A listening test on each of three lists of works will be administered until the student passes.

-All majors will be expected to have passed the minimum competency requirements in Ear Training and Sight-Singing before graduation.
-The courses MUSA1090–2090 Ear-Training and Sight-Singing are two-credit classes designed and recommended as an aid to passing this test.
+All majors must pass the minimum competency requirements in Ear Training and Sight-Singing before graduation.
+The courses MUSA1090 and MUSA2090 Ear-Training and Sight-Singing are 2-credit classes designed and recommended as an aid to passing this test.

 (Minimum of six courses, 18 credits)

 The Music Department has designed a minor in music as an alternative for students who are interested in music, but do not wish either to make music their career or to go on to graduate studies, or who have majors that preclude taking music as a second major.
 The total number of courses required for the minor in music is six.
 Those wishing to minor in music should take the following:

 - One of the following (3 credits): MUSA1100 Fundamentals of Music Theory (required if they do not have the background in music theory needed before entering MUSA2100 Harmony), or MUSA1200 Introduction to Music or MUSA1300 History of Popular Music.
 Students who can pass out of MUSA1100 will substitute an upper-level course as an elective.